 Further rumors are doing the rounds that Canon is discontinuing EF lenses, with two more DSLR optics being added to the three that were apparently discontinued earlier this year.

-It now appears that a pair of short telephoto optics – the Canon EF 70-200mm f/4L IS II USM (opens in new tab) and Canon EF 85mm f/1.2L USM II (opens in new tab) – are on the chopping block.
-That's according to a report (opens in new tab) by Canon Rumors, claiming that two of Canon's workhorse lenses along with the popular pancake have joined the the discontinued list (opens in new tab).
+It now appears that a pair of short telephoto optics – the Canon EF 70-200mm f/4L IS II USM and – are on the chopping block.
+That's according to a report by Canon Rumors, claiming that two of Canon's workhorse lenses along with the popular pancake have joined the the discontinued list.

 • Read more: Best Canon lenses